Documentation of Koryak language and culture in Kamchatka

-The material for this deposit originated mostly from community-driven fieldwork, during which local experts suggested or decided about the topics that should be documented from their point of view.
+The material for this collection originated mostly from community-driven fieldwork, during which local experts suggested or decided about the topics that should be documented from their point of view.
 As this usually involved demonstrating or explaining activities and corresponding material culture all recordings have been taken consistently as video.

 The Koryak collection contains about 96 hours of recordings in (Chavchuven-) Koryak and Aliutor, i.e. from speakers of the two main primarily reindeer-herding inland and sea mammal hunting coastal groups from different Koryak communities in various parts of Kamchatka, except those from the Penzhinski district.
 The texts cover a broad spectrum of themes according to the particular knowledge and experience of the speakers, and to the respective research topic that had to be investigated at the given time.
 These themes encompass remembrances of the past (or life histories), ecological knowledge of traditional nature use, crafts and decorative arts, songs and dances, tales, and worldviews and ritual practices.

-The deposit is structured in bundles according to certain districts that often cover particular language variants: KLC1 Chavchu_Bystrinski, KLC2 Chavchu_Tigilski, KLC3 Nymylan_Tigilski, KLC4 Nymylan_Karaginski, KLC5 Chavchu_Oliutorski.
+The collection is structured in bundles according to certain districts that often cover particular language variants: KLC1 Chavchu_Bystrinski, KLC2 Chavchu_Tigilski, KLC3 Nymylan_Tigilski, KLC4 Nymylan_Karaginski, KLC5 Chavchu_Oliutorski.

 These main spatial / dialect categories are then subdivided into thematic sub-bundles such as: Life histories, traditional ecological knowledge and resource use, crafts and decorative arts, songs and dances, tales and worldviews.
-In addition to annotated Koryak audio and video language documentation in ELAN and PDF files the deposit also contains many hours of edited video recordings of cultural activities during workshops, mainly choreographic performances, as well as economic practices.
+In addition to annotated Koryak audio and video language documentation in ELAN and PDF files the collection also contains many hours of edited video recordings of cultural activities during workshops, mainly choreographic performances, as well as economic practices.